The Syria Crisis

-In April 2014, a survey conducted in Lebanon and Jordan by Humanity & Inclusion, working in collaboration with HelpAge International, found that 5.7% of refugees, more than 90,000 people, had serious injuries.
+In April 2014, a survey conducted in Lebanon and Jordan by Humanity & Inclusion, working in collaboration with HelpAge International, found that 5.7% of refugees–more than 90,000 people–had serious injuries.
 Moreover, in three out of four cases these injuries will lead to a permanent disability due to their severity and the lack of medical attention.
-To read this report, click here.
+Read the Hidden victims of the Syrian crisis report.

 Help Syrian refugees—including those with disabilities and injuries—today.

 Humanity & Inclusion in Jordan

 Humanity & Inclusion has operated in Jordan since 2006.
 Our 48-person team provides rehabilitation services to people with disabilities or those injured during the Syrian conflict who have fled to Jordan.
 Across the country, the organization promotes better recognition of the rights of people with disabilities through inclusive education and livelihood projects.